How to Maintain A Minimalist Lifestyle Over The Long Term

 - Edit the gifts you receive: Don’t have any shame in your game.
-Get rid of anything you do not like or fits in your game plan.
+Get rid of anything you do not like or that fits in your game plan.
 Guilt-free and keep it moving.
 Give away, donate, throw it away or sell it.

 You are more likely to be able to control the items you bring into your home for many beginning Minimalists, but it can be difficult to control what others give you or bring into your home to benefit from a Minimalist Lifestyle Over The Long Term

 I am sure the suggestions above will help you control the items that enter your home.
 It just requires you to change your habits just a little.